upbound-demo/configuration-controlplane-blue/README.md

 # Configuration For ControlPlane Blue

-This repository contains the configuration for `controlplane-blue`.
+This repository contains the configuration for a specific control plane called `controlplane-blue`.
+It contains specific information such as IAM role ARN and paths to the secret store that are allocated for this control plane.
+If you'd like to use this in another control plane, you need to fork and make the necessary changes there.

 The content is roughly as the following:
 * [`crossplane.yaml`](crossplane.yaml): Contains the configuration dependencies
-  that this control plane deploys.
-This is what's installed when you install this package as upstream `Configuration` package using Crossplane or Universal Crossplane.
+  that will be installed to the control plane.
   * **NOTE**: You cannot install this as `Configuration` package unless the packages it depends on can be pulled.
-You need to authorize the Crossplane package manager and the cluster it's being deployed to for pulling from private repositories since the `dependsOn` array cannot have image pull secret reference because that's a runtime configuration that cannot be shared across clusters.
+You need to authorize the Crossplane package manager and the cluster it's being deployed to for pulling from private repositories or make sure to add all private packages to the list with `imagePullSecret` reference and have the `Secret` ready in your control plane.
-* [`.up`](.up/): This folder includes all the manifests that would be installed when you use this repository as a control plane source.
-It has the most fine-grained details about all the dependencies declared in `crossplane.yaml` as well as settings to configure how the control plane runs providers, configurations as well as secret stores, common imported resources etc.
+* [`.up`](.up/): This folder includes all the manifests that would be installed when you use this repository as a root configuration.
+It has the config objects such as `ProviderConfig`, `ControllerConfig`, `EnvironmentConfig`, secret store configurations as well as observed resources, i.e. managed resources that have `Observe` management policy.

+**NOTE**: You cannot use this package in an upstream Crossplane cluster as is since the providers it depends on reference a `ControllerConfig` and expect it to be present.
+It's stored in `.up/extension-root/configs/aws` folder which is deployed only if you are using Universal Crossplane from Upbound.

 ## Getting Started